 Now you may be thinking, “Hey James, that sounds great, but the world is just as material as it ever was and we still live in it, and we still live in our flesh—in case you hadn’t noticed.

 But do we really…still live in the flesh?

 Where do we actually live?
 Paul states flatly

 You, however, are not in the realm of the flesh but are in the realm of the Spirit, if indeed the Spirit of God lives in you.
 Romans 8:9 NIV

 And he declares to the Athenians, referring to God,

 For in him we live, and move, and have our being.”
 Acts 17:28 NIV

 Paul does not use the future tense of these verbs.
 If it was true in the present then, it is true in the present today, right here, right now, for us as well.

 Every time you turn away from the world’s way of doing things and follow God’s will, the material world is coming to an end.
-Every time you respond with God’s love instead of greed, hatred or revenge, the material world is coming to an end.
+Each time you respond with God’s love instead of fear, greed, hatred, or revenge, the material world is coming to an end.
 Every time you battle with temptation and are victorious, the material world is coming to an end.

 We don’t need to figure out God’s time table.
-We need to bear witness to His Son, Jesus Christ.
+We need to bear witness to God and His Son, Jesus Christ.
 As we do, we’ll bear witness to the new heaven and new earth, right where there is no more old earth or heaven to bear witness to.